boc-tothefuture/openhab-jruby/docs/examples/how_do_i.md

 end
 ```

-However, a built in mechanism is available to
+However, a built in mechanism is available to help manage multiple timers, and is done in a thread-safe manner.
-help manage multiple timers.
 This is done using timer IDs.
-The following rule automatically finds and reschedules
-the timer matching the same ID, which corresponds to each group member.
+The following rule automatically finds and reschedules the timer matching the same ID, which corresponds to each group member.

 ```ruby
 rule 'a timer for each group member' do